 Members with a professional connection to baseball.
 This group meets to discuss opportunities to showcase the role of baseball in U.S.-Japan relations.

-Climate Change (Resource)
+Climate Change (Resource Group)

 Members who work in or interested in the sustainability and climate change space.
 As the Council develops its Climate & Sustainability Initiative, this group can serve as a sounding board and resource.
-This group has met once and is likely to increase its activities soon.
-Volunteers to help lead this group are welcome!

 Members who work (or have worked) in the communications sector meet quarterly for social networking.
 The group includes journalists, PR leaders, and marketing professionals.